-I remind myself daily that, I don’t want my legacy to be that I knew things were wrong, but bothered to do nothing to change them.
+I remind myself daily that, I don’t want my legacy to be that I knew things were wrong but bothered to do nothing to change them.
 I firmly believe that at the most basic level, people have the right to be treated with dignity and respect.
 It amazes me how some make excuses for injustice.
-I often wonder is this how the field negro vs the house negro thing plays out?
+I often wonder if this how the field negro vs the house negro thing plays out?
 It’s okay to be angry and pissed.
 Too often, there are some who like to “hush” the emotions of others.
 Which often leads to silencing their voice.

-One thing that I have noticed, is that at one point our elders built colleges, grade and trade schools, banks and started credit unions.
+One thing that I have noticed] is that at one point our elders built colleges, grade, and trade schools, banks and started credit unions.
 When they won, everyone did!
-There wasn’t this I got mines, so get yours mentality!
-Hopefully we can get back to this…
+There wasn’t this I got mines, so get yours mentality, hopefully we can get back to this…

 Remember, you have a voice, don’t be afraid to use it!